 Print recipe card below.

 Ingredients you will need for the soaps

-Melt and Pour Soap Base - Unless you want to mess around with lye solution and wait weeks for finished soaps, a base is what you will want to use.
-Select one made with a great natural oil, such as Shea butter.
+Melt and Pour Soap Base - Unless you want to mess around with lye solution to make cold process soap and wait weeks for finished soaps, a base is what you will want to use.
+Select one made with a great natural oil, such as Shea butter, coconut oil or olive oil.
 Goat milk soap base is a nice choice too.
 Those prone to acne blemishes may prefer a glycerin base to make their bars with.

-Essential Oils - Skin safe oils, such as frankincense, lavender, or rosemary enhance the benefits of the homemade turmeric soap and add a pleasant fragrance.
-For acne Tea tree, lavender and lemon are great choices.
-For lightening skin lemon is an excellent choice.
+Essential Oils - Adding a skin safe essential oil, such as frankincense, lavender, rosemary or orange essential oil enhances the benefits of the homemade turmeric soap and adds a pleasant fragrance.
+For acne Tea tree, lavender and lemon are great essential oil choices.
+For lightening skin lemon essential oil is an excellent option.

 Soap Molds - Make simple bars or select an attractive silicone mold.